dmontaner/install_and_config_linux/README.md

 Create a pen drive for the installation
 ---------------------------------------

-Download the appropriated __iso__ file from the ?ubuntu web page and run:
+Download the appropriated __iso__ file from the ?Ubuntu web page and run:

     usb-creator-gtk